don/ITP-DeviceToDatabase/03_RelationalDatabases/postgres.md

  * [Every Time Zone](https://everytimezone.com)
  * [PostgreSQL Data Types: Date, Timestamp, and Time Zones](https://tapoueh.org/blog/2018/04/postgresql-data-types-date-timestamp-and-time-zones/)

 OK, back to querying.
-Now that we set the timezone in our client, dates are converted to EST before they are shown to us.
-Notice the `-05` at the end of the timestamp `2019-02-08 15:35:22.474-05`.
-We're seeing different dates in our result set because the dates in the BETWEEN clause are also treated as EST.
+Now that we set the timezone in our client, dates are converted to Eastern Standard Time (or America/New_York) before they are shown to us.
+Notice the `-05` at the end of the timestamp `2021-02-10 00:00:09.394-05`?
+The first temperature value happens to be the same as before but we're seeing different data and different dates in our result set.
+The dates the in the BETWEEN clause are also treated as America/New_York (or Eastern Standard Time).

     SELECT * FROM sensor_data
         WHERE recorded_at BETWEEN '2021-02-10' AND '2020-02-11';

 ![screenshot showing dates in EST](img/dates-in-est.png)

-Instead of America/New_York you could set the timezone to Asia/Shanghai or Asia/Seoul.
+Instead of `America/New_York` you can set the timezone to `Asia/Shanghai` or `Asia/Seoul`.

 The database stores dates in UTC.
 Dates can be converted to a local timezone before being displayed to the user.
 Always include a timezone component in your timestamps so the conversion happens correctly.